kzu/wsrelay/README.md

   * There is [no free tier](https://azure.microsoft.com/en-us/pricing/details/service-bus/),
     and there is a significant $9.78 price *per listener* (that is the part that does the useful thing when clients connect).
-  * There is signigicant management overhead, since you need to create each of those "listener endpoints" ahead of time (since they cost money) and doing so automatically is far from trivial.
+  * There is significant management overhead, since you need to create each of those "listener endpoints" ahead of time (since they cost money) and doing so automatically is far from trivial (involving the [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview) and deployment templates and what-not).
   * Setting up the end-to-end connection is also
     [far from simple](https://docs.microsoft.com/en-us/azure/service-bus-relay/relay-hybrid-connections-dotnet-get-started)
     and is a long shot from what a typical `HttpClient` connection looks like.

 The [Azure App Service](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/) provides a cost-effective alternative that supports WebSockets too.
 It has its own limitations too:

-  * You need to deploy the app yourself (although doing it from GitHub is trivial)
+  * You need to deploy the app yourself (although doing it from GitHub is trivial, as shown in the [Deployment](#deployment) steps above)
   * Scaling out instances is not as easy.
-You will need to either use the [Azure Application Gateway](https://azure.microsoft.com/en-us/pricing/details/application-gateway/) or [Application Request Routing](https://blogs.msdn.microsoft.com/tconte/2013/09/19/advanced-cookie-based-session-affinity-with-application-request-routing/) so that requests that share the same `X-SessionId` custom header are served by the same server (given the current simple implementation which just keeps an in-memory list of clients).
+You will need to either use the [Azure Application Gateway](https://azure.microsoft.com/en-us/pricing/details/application-gateway/) or [Application Request Routing](https://blogs.msdn.microsoft.com/tconte/2013/09/19/advanced-cookie-based-session-affinity-with-application-request-routing/) so that requests that share the same `X-HUB` custom header are served by the same server (given the current simple implementation which just keeps an in-memory list of clients).

-If your use cases can live with the above limitations, the `wsrelay` can be trivially deployed and run in just a few minutes, and provide fast connectivity for your real-time collaboration needs.
+If your use cases can live with these limitations, the `wsrelay` can be trivially deployed and run in just a few minutes, and provide fast connectivity for your real-time collaboration needs.